Questions? Contact Youth Programs Coordinator, Black Pruitt, at Black@WeSayYEPP.com

 This program opens in March with final performances taking place in September of each year.
 Due to the intimacy of the program spots are limited.
 Young people interested in participating must navigate an application and interview process in order to be considered.

-Each week we offer a variety of art-based classes as an outlet of creativity for area youth to cope with traumas and build skills that promote confidence.
+Throughout the year, we offer a variety of art-based classes as an outlet of creativity for area youth to cope with traumas and build skills that promote confidence.
 Variable offerings may include: writing, ballet, modern dance, vogue, visual art, photography, urban fashion, film, and music among others.

 Call for Teaching Artist Volunteers!

 This is a 6-month program where emerging youth leaders navigate a 4-month training process based on YEPP's Values and Frameworks, facilitation skills, and leadership tools, and 2-month internship within YEPP working towards ending LGBTQ youth homelessness.

 Those interested in participating must navigate an application and interview process.
 Applications for 2020 will open in April.
 This program runs from June through December 2020.